Anto-Bazu/IndividualAssignment/README.md

 # IndividualAssignment
 This repo contains assignments that I have done individually while pursuing my course work

+#Question 1
+Computer Server Client Program
+This program is written in C++ and consists of three classes: Computer, Server, and Client.
+The Computer class is the base class for the Server and Client classes, and contains the attributes and methods that are common to both subclasses.
+The Server and Client classes inherit from the Computer class and add additional attributes and methods that are specific to their respective roles.

+Class Descriptions
+Computer
+The Computer class has the following attributes:

+name (string): The name of the computer. ip_address (string): The IP address of the computer. os (string): The operating system running on the computer.
+The Computer class has the following method:

+ping: Takes a string argument ip_address and prints a message indicating that the computer is pinging the specified IP address.
+Server
+The Server class is a subclass of Computer, and has the following additional attribute:

+num_users (int): The number of users connected to the server.
+The Server class has the following additional method:

+add_user: Increments the num_users attribute by 1 and prints a message indicating that a user has been added to the server.
+Client
+The Client class is a subclass of Computer, and has the following additional attribute:

+server_ip (string): The IP address of the server that the client is connected to.
+The Client class has the following additional method:

+connect: Prints a message indicating that the client has connected to the server.
+How to Use
+To use this program, simply compile the code and run the resulting executable.
+The main function creates an instance of the Server class and an instance of the Client class, and calls their respective methods to demonstrate their functionality.

+The program will output messages indicating that the server is pinging the client, that the client has connected to the server, and that a user has been added to the server.

 #Question 2
 This program is designed to demonstrate the implementation of inheritance in C++.
 It consists of two classes: Person and Student.